Rate Limit Rules

 And so on.

 For this purpose, multiple Rate Limit Rules can be created and set to be active within the same scope.
-This allows for increasingly restrictive actions to be taken as the number of events within the same Time Frame increases.
+This allows for increasingly restrictive actions to be taken as the number of events within the same Time frame increases.

 Example 7: one possible use of multi-tier Rate Limits is to allow a certain amount of activity, and then verify that the user is human before allowing the activity to continue, while still enforcing reasonable boundaries.
 To do this, the Rules might look like this: